michaelplazek/mocha-grommet-reporter/README.md

 # Mocha Grommet Reporter

 This is a UI for the mocha reporter written in React/[Grommet](https://grommet.github.io/).
-The two current views are the Dashboard View and Developer View, which include: <br />
+The two current views are the Overhead Dashboard and Developer Dashboard, which include: <br />
 1. total pass/ratio for all suites/tests
 1. time of last completed test
 1. alert for timed out tests <br />